GauravGajavelli/WarmupAndStretchingTesting/README.md

 ### Requirements
 - The size of the logs (run.tar) should not exceed 10 MB
-- The additional latency due to logging is below 500 ms
+- The additional run time due to logging is below 500 ms

 ### Test Status: Passed